Step 4: Comments

 Comments are notes made by a programmer which are ignored by the computer; they are meant to be read and understood only by humans.
 They allow programmers to write programs that are easier to understand for other people.

-When using Python, one can write comments in one of two ways:
+When using Python, you can write comments in one of two ways:

 • By putting a # before a comment on any given line.